Exploring the Ecosystem of Serverless Technologies

 #2.
 Python Lambda: This is a library to develop and deploy serverless Python code in AWS Lambda.
 This library takes away the guesswork of developing your Python-Lambda services by providing you a toolset to streamline the annoying parts.

 #3.
 Standard Library (StdLib): With a focus on developer velocity, you can use StdLib tools to build and ship custom application logic and APIs using infinitely scalable ‘serverless’ web functions.
 This library is known for making web development simple again.

 #1.
 PureSec: This is a security platform built for serverless architectures.
 This is presently in closed beta and can be accessed by contacting the company.

 #3.
-Twistlock: This provides security services for applications using AWS Lambda, Azure and Google Cloud.
-Some of the distinguished features of this security service are visibility to vulnerabilities impacting your app, integration of serverless scanning into CI/CD pipeline and advanced threat intelligence.
+Twistlock: It provides security services for applications using AWS Lambda, Azure and Google Cloud.
+Some of the distinguishing features of this security service are visibility to vulnerabilities impacting your app, integration of serverless scanning into CI/CD pipeline and advanced threat intelligence.

 #1.
 Apex: This lets you develop, deploy and manage AWS Lambda functions without much hassle.
 This framework lets you work with languages that are typically not supported by AWS Lambda such as Golang, through the use of Node.js shim injected into the build.

 #2.
 AWS Chalice: This is a python serverless microframework for AWS.
 With the help of this framework, you can easily develop and deploy applications that use Amazon API Gateway and AWS Lambda.
 It also provides a command line tool and automatic IAM policy generation.